 Students must submit application materials through the Online Application Form.

 Applications will be accepted and reviewed on a rolling basis.
 Because accepted students will be split into groups by project, decisions will be made once the majority of applications are received.
 Students will be notified of decisions no later than Monday of Week 1 of the respective quarter.

 1) Brief Statement (no more than one page) – describe the following (one paragraph for each point):

 - Research Interests

-- Qualifications to work on selected projects (be specific; for instance, if you are applying for a particular project, what skills and experience do you have to create and film/edit educational videos?)
+- Qualifications to work on selected projects (be specific; for instance, if you are applying for a particular project, what skills and experience can you contribute?)

-- Research Projects or Papers that you have completed during your undergraduate career
+- Relevant Research Projects or Papers that you have completed during your undergraduate career

 3) UCLA Unofficial Transcripts (if you are a transfer student, you may also upload transcripts from your community/other university if you feel it will strengthen your application)

 4) Quarterly Availability for weekly meetings (based on quarter for which you are applying) (Monday-Friday, 9am-5pm)